RylanYancey/CPSC-1100-HW/Memory & Objects.md

   When Objects are created this way, think of it as creating a chunk of memory that is equal to all the primitives inside of it.
 If a class has three `ints`, one `boolean`, and 1 `double`, The total number of bytes that instance will take up is 21.
 4 from each `int`, 1 from the `boolean`, and 8 from the `double`.

-### The This Keyword
+### The this Keyword

-  In the example above, you may have been confused by the `This` Keyword.
-Definitionally, `This` is an objects' address.
-The reason we have to use `This` inside the constructor of an object is because we need to tell the program how to assign values coming in through the constructor.
+  In the example above, you may have been confused by the `this` Keyword.
+Definitionally, `this` is an objects' address.
+The reason we have to use `this` inside the constructor of an object is because we need to tell the program how to assign values coming in through the constructor.
 Since we used the same variable names
-  for incoming values and our Instance Variables, we have to use `This` to differentiate between them.
+  for incoming values and our Instance Variables, we have to use `this` to differentiate between them.